 Featuring Cottonwood Creek Recreation Center (indoor pool), picnic tables, playground, restrooms, sledding hills, four soccer fields, three softball/baseball fields, tennis courts, in-line hockey court, disc golf course and sidewalk paths (wheelchair accessible) and access to Cottonwood Creek Trail.

 410 JL Ranch Heights Rd, Colorado Springs, CO 80926 (Hwy 115 & JL Ranch Heights Rd)

-Huge, scenic state park with 28 miles of trails for hiking, biking, with designated trails for equestrian and dog users, picnic area, campground, visitor center, and archery range.
+Huge, scenic state park with 28 miles of trails for hiking and biking (designated trails for equestrian and dog users), picnic area, campground, visitor center, and archery range.